fbpx Scholarships | University of West Alabama Skip to main content

 Outside UWA Scholarships

 These scholarships require a separate application.
-Contact information required.
+Contact information is required.

 • Allyrae Wallace Educational Trust: Designated for students from Wilcox County, Alabama.
 Must contact by writing a letter of request (for application) to: Allyrae Wallace Educational Trust, PO Box 433, Camden, AL 36726.